h88377/FindYourOnlysClone/README.md

 **App layer (Composition)**
 * Acted as all layers' clients to initialize all components this application needs.
 * Also composited, decorated components differently based on the requirements.

+## Requirements
+> Xcode 13 or later
+> iOS 13.0 or later
+> Swift 4 or later

+## Contact
+Wayne Cheng｜h88377@gmail.com

+## Licence
+FindYourOnlysClone is released under the MIT license.